browserengineering/book/book/animations.md

 And then implementing the `absolute_bounds` methods used in the code above.
-As it stands, this might as well be equivalent to `composited_bounds` because there is no visual effect that can grow the bounding rect of paint commands.[^grow] So by just defining `absolute_bounds` to be `composited_bounds`, everything will work correctly:
+As it stands, this might as well be equivalent to `composited_bounds` because there is no visual effect that can grow or move the bounding rect of paint commands.[^grow] So by just defining `absolute_bounds` to be `composited_bounds`, everything will work correctly: